 It seems like it’s been a decade since the start of 2020, but we’re still a couple of months out from the finish line.
 The COVID-19 pandemic has altered nearly every aspect of ordinary, everyday life, from the way we shop for groceries to how our kids attend school.
 With the exception of a few highly creative pivots and workarounds that we will continue to use even when the threat of coronavirus is no more (wine delivery, anyone?), most of these changes have been frustrating, to say the least.

 With all this change, it’s no surprise that even the auto industry has been influenced by the pandemic, to the point where some of the design concepts we have begun to see for 2021 are futuristic, in a way that is more “dystopian economy” than “the flying cars from Back to the Future Part II.”
-Here is an in-depth look at how COVID-19 has factored into the design, production, and purchase of cars, and what that can mean for design concepts in the coming years.
+Here is an in-depth look at how COVID-19 has factored into the design, production, and purchase of cars (and sale of cars, as well!), and what that can mean for design concepts in the coming years.

 Do you really need room for passengers if you’re practicing social distancing?
 That seems to be a question on the minds of auto manufacturers.
 Faced with the prospect of the end of carpooling, ride-share, and other activities that require ample seating, it’s not impossible to believe that we will soon be seeing much smaller vehicles, including single-seat models, rolling off of the assembly line.